Students in Distress

 Scheduling an Appointment (725-3145)

 If you feel there is no immediate emergency and that counseling might be helpful, providing a student with information about accessing our services can facilitate the process.
-To schedule an appointment, a student should call our Administrative Coordinator, Lindsay Moore, at 725-3145.
+To schedule an appointment, a student should call our Administrative Coordinator, Lindsay Jacobs, at 725-3145.
 In most cases, students can be seen within a week of scheduling their appointment.
 We make every attempt to work around a student's academic schedule, although sometimes this is difficult and the student may need to have some flexibility in order to be seen in a timely fashion.
 Another approach is to encourage the student to call to make the appointment from your office, or for you to make the appointment for him/her (with the student's permission and presence in the room at the time of your phone call).
 If you wish to refer a student to a specific counselor, please call ahead to check on that counselor's availability.
 It is often helpful for a counselor to have information about a student's situation before the counselor sees the student.
 Students are usually willing, even relieved, for an initial conversation between the faculty or staff member and the counselor to take place.
 If you would like to speak with the counselor, ask the student's permission to do so when referring him or her.

-In case of emergency, where you feel uneasy about letting a student leave your office, you may call the Counseling Service and let our administrative secretary know that you are walking over with a student you would like to be seen immediately.
+In case of emergency, where you feel uneasy about letting a student leave your office, you may call the Counseling Service and let our administrative coordinator know that you are walking over with a student you would like to be seen immediately.
 Another option in urgent situations is for the student to be seen during our "emergency" hour.
 Each day we reserve an hour for students whose problems are of sufficient urgency that they should be seen that same day.
 Our "emergency" hour is from 4:00 pm to 5:00 pm on weekdays.
 We appreciate your calling to let us know you would like a student to be seen during that time and that the student has agreed to this.

 After Hours Coverage